backprog/hson/README.md

 # hson
 JSON like format for HTML.
 The parser can be used for other purposes, but its main goal is to represent a HTML structure in a JSON style.
+Allow to query the data the same way the DOM is queried client-side through `QuerySelectorAll` method.

 ## Main differences with standard json
 * Allow same key multiple times in same object
 * Does not allow `null` and `undefined`
+* Root element must be an object

 ## Usage
    [Parsing](#Parsing)